Planning a new web design project or a redesign is a tough exercise growing organizations go through.

 Does the design concept require a more lively, interactive mood?
 You may even need a mascot in place.
 Designing a separate mascot is a serious undertaking that should not be neglected at all.
 Plus, you may need a series of different poses for different pages of your site.

-Add to this charts and graphs, animations, video renders, some fancy transitions, custom-drawn for social media or anything else the brief should include.
+Add to this charts and graphs, animations, a video renders, some fancy transitions, custom-drawn for social media or anything else the brief should include.

 Make sure you’ve considered these ahead of time.
 Omitting this will either creep the project and expand the charges or lead to cutting costs by compromises (or purchasing completely different assets elsewhere disconnected from the core brand message).